tanishka-git2715/Ayunova/README.md

-# Aarogya Vatika — AI-Powered Ayurvedic Wellness Platform
+# Ayunova — AI-Powered Ayurvedic Wellness Platform

-**Aarogya Vatika** is an intelligent operating system that combines the timeless science of Ayurveda with the power of modern AI.
-It personalizes wellness routines—including diet, herbs, exercise, and mental well-being—based on your *prakriti*, prescriptions, symptoms, and lifestyle.
+**Ayunova** is an intelligent operating system that combines the timeless science of Ayurveda with the power of modern AI.
+It personalizes wellness routines—including diet, herbs, exercise, and meditation—based on your unique dosha constitution and current imbalances.

 ---